Key Clinical Questions

 TABLE 222-1Risk Factors of Endometritis |Favorite Table|Download (.pdf) TABLE 222-1 Risk Factors of Endometritis

 Operative vaginal delivery

 Antepartum isolation of group B streptococci, Chlamydia, or mycoplasma

 The criteria for diagnosis of endometritis include fever and uterine tenderness.
 Other signs and symptoms include foul lochia and chills.
 The postpartum uterus should be firm, nontender, and below the umbilicus; with endometritis a soft, subinvoluted uterus may lead to excessive vaginal bleeding.

 When endometritis is suspected, laboratory or imaging data are rarely needed before initiating treatment.
 If despite treatment, a patient has persistent fever or unusually severe or localized pain, further studies may be helpful.
 A white blood cell with differential, blood cultures (which are positive in 10%-20% of patients), and endometrial cultures may be diagnostic and can help direct antimicrobial therapy.
-Endometrial cultures should be acquired with a double or ...
+Endometrial cultures should be ...